herr-ober/documentation/sprint-review-and-retro/230427-sprint-review-and-retrospective.md

 ## Review Notes
 - During this sprint review we discussed that it is necessary for organizers to change their account infromation.
 Therefore a new user story card has been added to the user story map.
 It is called „update organizer account“.
 The „has to“ section of the product has been updated as well.
-- Also all points of the „can to“ section have been achieved during this sprint.
+- Also all points of the „can“ section have been achieved during this sprint.
 ## Retrospective 27.04.2023

 - Some commit messages and card names were not set properly in the past.
 The importance of correct naming has been stressed in this retro